abuasiyah/Linux-learning-module-README.md/Bandit/06-Level_4-5.md

 <img width="339" height="43" alt="image" src="https://github.com/user-attachments/assets/ae80905a-a1e0-4e6f-9eee-949184c2acde" />

 We can use the cat command and list the files one after the other, but that will be time-consuming.
-So we we will use the file command to identify the file types.
+So we will use the file command to identify the file types.
 We will use the ./* which means run all the files and directories in the current directory.

 ``` bash
 file ./*